mozilla-services/heka/docs/source/developing/testing.rst

     - name (string): The name of the signer.
     - hmac_hash (string): md5 or sha1
     - hmac_key (string): The key the message will be signed with.
     - version (int): The version number of the hmac_key.
+- ascii_only (bool): True, if generated message payloads should only contain ASCII characters.
+False, if message payloads should contain arbitrary binary data.
+Defaults to false.

 Example